Ms. Jessica Fraser

 Home & Family

-I grew up in Algona, Iowa, and all of my parents still live in Iowa.
-My mom and her husband live in Algona, my dad and his wife are also in Algona, and my stepdad and his wife live in Waukee.
-I am the oldest child, and I have several siblings: Gabe, Mike, Jenny, and Jeremiah; my youngest brother, Zach, passed away in 2005.
-I also have several nieces and nephews.
+I grew up in Algona, Iowa, and my family members still live in Iowa, in Algona and Des Moines.
+I am the oldest child, and I have several siblings, and several nieces and nephews.
 I have a grown-up son named Blake who is twenty-seven.
 He lives in Petoskey, Michigan, where he works at Gordon Food Supply.
 My first year teaching at Southland, I lived in Faribault, and I drove here every day.
 That was A LOT of time in the car.
-I moved to Adams in 2016, and then to LeRoy in 2018, where I live with my sweetheart & domestic life partner, Ben Reburn, and his children.
+I moved to Adams in 2016, and then to LeRoy in 2018, where I live with my sweetheart & domestic life partner, Ben, and his children.
 Max is in eighth grade and Ayla is in sixth grade.
 We have two cockatiels.
 I have had, Petey, the gray bird, since 2006, and Jasper, the yellow bird, since 2010.